-The incredible sight of thousands of birds flying in a tornado-like pattern against the dusk sky is simply incredible.
-Bird and nature enthusiasts travel from all over to see this unforgettable phenomenon.
+The sight of thousands of birds flying in a tornado-like pattern against the dusk sky is simply awe-inspiring.
+Bird and nature enthusiasts travel from all over the world to see this unforgettable, natural phenomenon.
 Most years, the birds arrive in small numbers by the first of September and leave by the end of September.
 Check back with this website as numbers are posted on a regular basis.

-We are glad to welcome visitors to our campus to see the swifts.
-We only ask that you remember this is a boarding high school campus with students present 24 hours a day, seven days a week, which means no smoking or alcohol is allowed on the campus.
 Please keep dogs on a leash, even friendly ones.
-Also, please stay in the area around the chimney and do not roam the campus.
-Generally the best time to arrive on the campus is 30 minutes before sundown.
-We have observed that the time they begin to enter the chimney is sensitive to the air temperature (the colder it is the earlier they enter the chimney), sundown, and the number of birds here entering the chimney (the higher the number the earlier they begin to enter).
-Please leave the campus within 15 min. after the birds are finished going in the chimney.
+Also, please stay in the area around the chimney and do not roam around campus.
+Generally, the best time to arrive is 30 minutes before sundown.
+We’ve observed that the time they begin entering the chimney is connected to the air temperature (the colder it is, the earlier they enter the chimney), the time of sundown, and the number of birds present to roost in the chimney (the higher the number, the earlier they begin their descent).
+Please be prepared to leave campus within 15 minutes after the birds have finished their chimney roost.

-Thank you to our new bird counter, Star, for getting these numbers up.
+Thank you to our bird counter, Star, for getting these numbers up.